-Authorized Representative
+Choosing an Authorized Representative

-You may choose to have another person act on your behalf during the grievance review process.
+You may choose to have another person act on your behalf during the appeal or grievance review process.
 You must designate this person in writing to Blue Cross and Blue Shield.
 Or, if you are not able to do this, a person such as a conservator, a person with power of attorney, or a family member may be your authorized representative.
 Or, he or she may appoint another party to be the authorized representative.
-(When you are an inpatient, a health care provider may act as your authorized representative to ask for an expedited grievance review.
+(When you are an inpatient, a health care provider may act as your authorized representative to ask for an expedited review.
 In this case, you do not have to designate the health care provider in writing.)

-Who Handles the Grievance Review
+Who Handles the Appeal or Grievance Review

-All grievances are reviewed by professionals who are knowledgeable about Blue Cross and Blue Shield and the issues involved in the grievance.
-The professionals who will review your grievance will be those who did not participate in any of Blue Cross and Blue Shield's prior decisions regarding the subject of your grievance, nor do they work for anyone who did.
-When a grievance is related to a medical necessity denial, at least one grievance reviewer is an individual who is an actively practicing health care professional in the same or similar specialty who usually treats the medical condition or performs the procedure or provides treatment that is the subject of your grievance.
+All appeals and grievances are reviewed by professionals who are knowledgeable about Blue Cross and Blue Shield and the issues involved in the appeal or grievance.
+The professionals who will review your appeal or grievance will be different from those who participated in Blue Cross and Blue Shield's prior decisions regarding the subject of your review, nor will they work for anyone who did.
+When a review is related to a medical necessity denial, at least one reviewer will be an individual who is an actively practicing health care professional in the same or similar specialty who usually treats the medical condition or performs the procedure or provides treatment that is the subject of your review.